davidsferreira02/SISMD_Project1/docs/report.md

 # Report

 ## Introduction

 This project was developed as part of the Sistemas Multinúcleo e Distribuídos (SISMD) course and focuses on exploring and analyzing different parallel and concurrent programming techniques for efficiently processing large volumes of data on multicore systems.

-This study implements and analyzes five distinct approaches to process a large Wikipedia data dump, measuring the frequency of words in English texts, by leveraging the parallel processing capabilities of modern multicore architectures, we aim to demonstrate significant performance improvements over traditional sequential methods.
+This study implements and analyzes five distinct approaches to process a large Wikipedia data dump, measuring the frequency of words in English texts.
+By leveraging the parallel processing capabilities of modern multicore architectures, we aim to demonstrate significant performance improvements over traditional sequential methods.
 The implementations range from basic multithreading to sophisticated asynchronous programming models, each with distinct characteristics and performance implications.

 The core task—counting word frequencies in large text corpora—represents a common pattern in data processing applications, while  simple, this problem becomes computationally intensive at scale, making it an ideal candidate for parallelization.
-Our analysis focuses not only on raw performance gains but also on the scalability, resource utilization, and implementation complexity of each approach.
+Our analysis focuses not only on raw performance gains but also on the scalability, resource utilization, overhead and bottlenecks.

+The project is structured into several sections, each detailing a specific implementation approach, its design considerations, and performance analysis.
+The report concludes with a summary of findings.

 ## Objectives

-This project aims to implement and thoroughly analyze different approaches to efficiently process large volumes of textual data on multicore systems, by focusing on the task of word frequency analysis in a Wikipedia data dump, we seek to evaluate the performance characteristics of various concurrency models and identify their strengths and limitations.
-The specific objectives of this project are:
+This project aims to implement and thoroughly analyze different approaches to efficiently process large volumes of textual data on multicore systems.
+By focusing on the task of word frequency analysis in a Wikipedia data dump, we seek to evaluate the performance characteristics of various concurrency models, identify their strengths and limitations, and compare them.

+The project's objectives are divided into two main categories: implementation and analysis.
+Implementation objectives focus on developing and optimizing different concurrent solutions, while analysis objectives emphasize measuring performance, resource utilization, and scalability.

 ### Implementation Objectives